gbif/data-blog/content/post/2018-11-19-gbif-multimedia.md

 * The file extension doesn't always have to be specified in the URL (see for example the URLs provided with [this occurrence](https://www.gbif.org/occurrence/1019735016) from [The Hemiptera collection (EH) of the Muséum national d'Histoire naturelle](https://www.gbif.org/dataset/d9474ec2-061c-4858-bfdd-e10ba6aca397)).

-* The GBIF system resizes images for thumbnails, therefore you should avoid providing resized images as it would lower your image quality.
-Please provide the best-resolution possible.
+* GBIF resizes images for thumbnails, so you should provide the best-resolution possible.

 For the next two sections, I assume that you are somewhat familiar [Darwin Core Archives](https://github.com/gbif/ipt/wiki/DwCAHowToGuide) and [IPTs](https://github.com/gbif/ipt/wiki).